voxsim/knowledge/software-engineer/ruby.md

 * Parentheses are optional
 * Folding up lines like `puts doc.title; puts doc.author`
 * Folding up code blocks like `10.times { |n| puts "The number is #{n}" }`
+* The bang (!) in the end of a parameter usually means that you are doing an operation in place (e.g. a.reverse! it reverse a itself)
+* Ruby arrays and hashes are ordered by default

 ## Identifiers
 The first characters of a name indicate how the name is used.